The-Data-Fintastic-Whizbangerz/Models/README.md

 # Machine Learning Models:

-Each Model will consist of a .py, and a .ipynb file.
+Each Model will consist of a .py, a .ipynb file, and a pkl file.
-The .py will contain the coding, and the .ipynb the developmental coding and notes.
+The .py will contain the coding, the .ipynb the developmental coding and notes, and the .pkl file the model.

 Model1R-Simple